By Michael Flood and David Duriesmith

 “women are much more vulnerable today than in the past because recent wars have had a higher rate of civilian casualties; for example, in World War I, 15% of the casualties were suffered by civilians, compared with 65% in World War II and 90% in recent wars, which have mainly affected women and children (Okazawa-Rey, 2002; UN, 2001; Waldman, 2005).
 Women are not just caught in cross-fires but are increasingly victims of violence in war situations.
 There are widespread atrocities; in war, women’s bodies become a battleground – rapes, forced pregnancies, kidnappings, and sexual servitude are common (Rehn & Sirleaf, 2002; Wood, 2004).”
 (Jansen, 2006)

 Because most combatants in armed conflicts in wars are men, males also the major direct victims of military operations (Plümper & Neumayer, 2006).
-However, there is evidence that the *overall impacts* of war and conflict and their aftermath are greater for women than men.
-Studies suggest that the impacts on health and wellbeing (in terms of both illness and death) of war and civil conflict are greater for women than men;
+However, there is evidence that the *overall impacts* of war and conflict and their aftermath are spread more evenly between men and women.
+Indeed, some studies find that the impacts on health and wellbeing (in terms of both illness and death) of war and civil conflict are greater for women than men;

 Note: Also see the Men's Bibliography references on gender, war, and militarism, including its section on men, masculinity, and war, available here: http://www.xyonline.net/content/q-war-and-military.